 Q.10 Under this unique system what happens if a Utility doesn’t pay the Standard Offer Program Facilitator?

 A.10 This system of billing and payment is not unique!
 It is essentially the same system that the State has used for the Rule 4.100 Program that VEPP Inc. also administers.
 The Rule 4.100 Program has been active since 1985.
-Since 1985 there have been thousands of bills issued to the Vermont Utilities by the Purchasing Agent for monthly purchased power from renewable energy projects.
+Since 1985 there have been thousands of bills issued to the Vermont Utilities by the Purchasing Agent for monthly purchased power from renewable energy plants.
 Without exception, the Developers in the Rule 4.100 Program have been paid for all power produced.

 Q.11 Vermont has a very good track record in getting its renewable energy developers paid.
 However, what is our recourse if a utility doesn’t pay its bill?

 A.11 If a utility does not pay its pro-rata share, we would still pay the developer for his output, less the amount we did not receive from the delinquent utility.

 Because the statutory mandate for the utility to pay accrues to the Standard Offer Program Facilitator, upon non-payment by a utility, VEPP Inc. would immediately petition the Public Utility Commission for enforcement of the law.
 The Public Utility Commission has the authority to “restrain any company subject to supervision [all Vermont Utilities]… from violations of law. ” (30 V.S.A. § 209(a)(6)).
 The Developer may also petition the Public Utility Commission for enforcement of the law as a third party beneficiary of the statutory mandate.